Comprehensive Guide: Credit Card Re – aging, Repair after Setbacks, Report Errors & Utilization Payment Effects

 Key Takeaways

-• After franchise failure, gather all relevant documentation to understand your debt situation.
+• After a franchise you’re part of fails, collect all papers tied to your situation.

 Credit repair after short sale